500Foods/WelcomeToTroodon/docs/level_s/time_timer.md

 ```

 ## Macro Timing
-To put it all together, then, we can add an extra command at the beginning of a macro to kick off one of these timers, giving it the name of the macro we're timing, for example, And then at the end of the macro we can retrieve the elapsed time.
+To put it all together, then, we can add an extra command at the beginning of a macro to kick off one of these timers, giving it the name of the macro we're timing, for example.
+And then at the end of the macro we can retrieve the elapsed time.
 For our PRINT_START macro, we can add this at the beginning, being sure to indent it to be inline with the rest of the macro.
 ```
-    # Start a timer
+    # Start a timer (Note: Requires TIMER macros)
     RUN_SHELL_COMMAND CMD=shell_log_current_datetime PARAMS='PRINT_START'
 ```
 And at the end of the macro, we can make the call to output the elapsed time to the Klipper console.
 ```
-    # Start a timer
+    # Show elpased time (NOTE: Requires TIMER macros)
     RUN_SHELL_COMMAND CMD=shell_log_current_datetime PARAMS='PRINT_START'
 ```
 Now, once the PRINT_START macro completes, you'll see a message something like this in the console.